The Background Story....

 Second Nonstop Attempt / Knockdown / Circumnavigation via the Five Great Capes: 25th Oct 2010 – 1st Aug 2012

-This attempt started from Victoria (B.C.) on 25th October 2010, but damage caused by a bad knockdown, about 140 miles west of Cape Horn on Day 72 (5th January 2011), ended the nonstop attempt.
-After rounding Cape Horn under headsail and making basic repairs in Ushuaia (Argentina), I continued eastabout to the Falklands, Cape Town (S. Africa), Hobart (Tasmania) and on via Stewart Island, New Zealand, to Tahiti and Hawaii.
-I then managed to complete a single-handed circumnavigation via the Five Great Capes of the Southern Ocean on reaching the Strait of Juan de Fuca on 1st August 2012.
+This attempt started from Victoria (B.C.) on 25th October 2010, but the damage caused by a bad knockdown, about 140 miles west of Cape Horn on Day 72 (5th January 2011), ended the nonstop attempt.
+After rounding Cape Horn under headsail and making basic repairs in Ushuaia (Argentina), I continued eastabout to the Falklands and on to Cape Town (S. Africa).
+(Reaching here in May 2011 meant I'd actually completed a solo circumnavigation from/to Cape Town via Cape Flattery, WA U.S.A., and Cape Horn - as celebrated on my arrival!).
+By sailing on to Hobart (Tasmania), then south of Stewart Island, New Zealand, on to Tahiti and Hawaii, I reached the Strait of Juan de Fuca on 1st August 2012 - thus completing a single-handed circumnavigation via the Five Great Capes of the Southern Ocean from/to Cape Flattery, WA U.S.A.

 Third Nonstop Attempt (first successful nonstop!): 22nd October 2012 - 8th July 2013 Guinness World Record